Julian-Gallegos/can-of-books-backend/README.md

 ## Change Log

 10-03-2022 3:39pm - Application now has a fully-functional express server, with a GET route for MongoDB resources.

+10-4-2022 3:36 PM - Application now lets user add a book to the book data base.

 ## Estimates feature 1